Browse documentation

 • switch statement case clauses

-Output Formats#
+Output Formats

 FormatFlagDescription

-lcov--coverage-format=lcov --coverage-output=<file>Standard lcov tracefile with DA: and BRDA: entries
+lcov--coverage-format=lcov --coverage-output=<file>Standard lcov tracefile with DA:, BRDA:, FN:, and FNDA: entries

-JSX Source Map Integration#
+JSX Source Map Integration

 When coverage is used with .jsx/.tsx files, the JSX transformer produces a source map that maps transformed (post-JSX) coordinates back to the original source.
 The coverage system integrates this source map so that lcov and JSON reports reference original JSX source positions, not transformed positions.
 This ensures downstream tools (Codecov, genhtml, Istanbul) display accurate line and branch locations.

 Data is collected by TGocciaCoverageTracker (Goccia.Coverage.pas), a per-thread tracker that follows the same Initialize/Shutdown pattern as TGarbageCollector and TGocciaCallStack.
-During parallel test runs each worker thread initializes its own thread-local instance; after all workers complete, TGocciaThreadPool.MergeCoverageInto merges their data into the main thread's tracker via TGocciaCoverageTracker.MergeFrom.
+During parallel test runs each worker thread initializes its own thread-local instance; after all workers complete, TGocciaThreadPool.MergeCoverageInto merges their data into the main thread's tracker via TGocciaCoverageTracker.MergeFrom, which adds the source hit counts into the destination (via AddLineHits / AddBranchHits) rather than registering a single hit per covered entry.
 Output formatting is in Goccia.Coverage.Report.pas.
-When a JSX source map is available for a file, BuildTranslatedLineHits translates transformed line hits back to original coordinates, and branch positions are translated via TGocciaSourceMap.Translate during report emission.
+A JSX source map is registered with TGocciaCoverageTracker during file registration and applied only at report generation time, so the recording hot path is unaffected: BuildTranslatedLineHits translates transformed line hits back to original coordinates, and branch positions are translated via TGocciaSourceMap.Translate during report emission.